-“The maturity of his vision for life and music is quite compelling and is born out in the sound of his horn,” says Grammy® award-winning saxophonist & composer Kirk Whalum about emerging jazz saxophonist Tony Craddock, Jr. Craddock’s discovery of smooth jazz on The Weather Channel’s “Local on the 8s” at age eight led him to the saxophone and eventually to Cornell University where he earned a Bachelor of Science in Meteorology.
-Now, he uplifts listeners with song titles, lyrics and sounds that connect his music’s messages with emotions people experience from the weather, reaching more than 20,000 monthly listeners worldwide through Spotify, with his music also reaching U.S. audiences nationwide on Sirius XM Radio and Music Choice.
+“The maturity of his vision for life and music is quite compelling and is born out in the sound of his horn,” says Grammy® award-winning saxophonist & composer Kirk Whalum about emerging jazz saxophonist Tony Craddock, Jr. Tony’s discovery of smooth jazz on The Weather Channel’s “Local on the 8s” at age eight led him to the saxophone and cultivated his love for weather, culminating with him earning a Bachelor of Science in Meteorology from Cornell University.
+Now, he uplifts listeners with inspirational melodies that connect with emotions people experience from the weather, reaching more than 25,000 monthly listeners worldwide through Spotify, with his music also reaching U.S. audiences nationwide on Sirius XM Radio and Music Choice.

-Craddock’s released his third studio album H2O in March 2018, produced by chart-topping jazz guitarist Ken Navarro and featuring Kirk Whalum on a soul-stirring offering of “Amazing Grace.”
-The lead single “Living Water” (featuring Navarro) airs on Sirius XM Watercolors, Music Choice Smooth Jazz and more than forty radio stations in the U.S., U.K. and Poland.
-“Living Water” peaked at #13 on the British Smooth Jazz chart and hit the Top 40 on the Radiowave Smooth Jazz chart.
-Craddock also renders his take on the New Edition classic “Can You Stand the Rain,” while penning six originals, including two heartfelt vocal songs he accompanies on saxophone, “Abide in Me” and “Sunrise,” dedicated to his wife and daughter respectively.
-His other albums include Convection (2013) and Christmas in the Air (2011), which aired on The Weather Channel’s “Local on the 8s” in 2011 and 2012, bringing his musical journey full circle since that is where his passion for jazz began.
+Tony’s newest album H2O (released in 2018) is produced by chart-topping jazz guitarist Ken Navarro and features Kirk Whalum on a soul stirring offering of “Amazing Grace.”
+The lead single “Living Water” (featuring Navarro) has aired on Sirius XM Watercolors, Music Choice Smooth Jazz and more than forty radio stations in the U.S., U.K. and Poland.
+His prior releases include Convection (2013), and Christmas in the Air (2011), which aired on The Weather Channel “Local on the 8s,” bringing Tony’s musical journey full circle to the origin of his love for weather and jazz.

-Craddock leads the inspirational jazz band Tony Craddock, Jr. & Cold Front, the name under which he released H2O.
-The band’s music blends jazz, gospel and R&B/soul, all genres which influence Craddock’s music.
-Tony is a voting member of the Grammy Recording Academy (Washington, D.C.
-Chapter), as well an endorsing artist of the Fiberreed Carbon on alto saxophone.
+Tony leads the inspirational jazz band Tony Craddock, Jr. & Cold Front, which blends jazz, gospel and R&B/soul.
+He is a voting member of the Recording Academy and an endorsing artist of the Fiberreed Carbon.

 Tony believes his music has nothing to do with him, but rather the gifts with which God has blessed him.
-He is a native of Woodbridge, VA and currently lives in the Washington, D.C. area with his wife and daughter.
+He is a native of Woodbridge, VA and currently lives in the Washington, D.C. area with his wife Danielle and daughter Natalie.